TN 83 (05-24)

 Mary, a legally incompetent SSI recipient, wins a lawsuit in the amount of $50,000.
 As part of the settlement, the judge orders the creation of a pooled trust account in order for Mary to receive the $50,000.
 As a direct result of this court order, a pooled trust account was created with Mary’s settlement money.
 The pooled trust records and documentation of the initial deposit list the $50,000 as the initial principal amount.
 This trust account meets the requirement in SI 01120.203D.6. in this section.

 c.
-Example of a court-approved trust account
+Example of only a court-approved trust account (not court-established)

 NOTE: